rahul-gharat/dronahq-docs/docs/ui-builder/visibility-rules-validations.md

 - **Real-Time Rule Evaluation**: Rules are evaluated in real-time as users interact with the application.
 This ensures immediate responsiveness to user actions, creating a smooth and interactive user experience.

-- **Cross-Control Interactions**: Rules in DronaHQ Studio are not limited to controlling individual controls.
+- **Cross-Control Interactions**: Rules in DronaHQ are not limited to controlling individual controls.
 Developers can create complex interactions between multiple controls to implement intricate business logic and achieve dynamic behaviour across the application.

-- **Error Handling**: DronaHQ Studio provides error handling and validation mechanisms to detect and resolve rule-related issues during the design phase, ensuring that the application functions as intended and minimizing potential errors.
+- **Error Handling**: DronaHQ provides error handling and validation mechanisms to detect and resolve rule-related issues during the design phase, ensuring that the application functions as intended and minimizing potential errors.

 ## Working with validations